 Australia committed in Paris in 2015 to a 26% reduction on 2005 in CO2 equivalent emissions by 2030.
-The Labor Party has an election platform of 43% reduction.
-The Liberals have a holistic policy including a safeguard mechanism as plan B. The Labor party seems to have only a very costly plan B. In the order of a $12B slug to Australia’s biggest businesses.
+On a per capita basis that is a 60% reduction.
+The Australian Liberal Party has a holistic policy including a safeguard mechanism as plan B. The Labor Party seems to have only a very costly plan B. In the order of a $12B slug to Australia’s biggest businesses – probably not terminal.
 But whoever wins 100% renewables by 2030 is not on the agenda.
 Politicians in general are not all that bright.
 We get the ones we deserve.
 But the Labor Party, greens and striking school girls are plumbing new depths of idiocy.
+Only the girls have an excuse.

 There is $4.55B committed to the emissions reduction fund – the green bits in the graphic.
 Reductions of 193 million tonnes have been contracted with funds committed for another 100 million tonnes by 2030.
-We have as well 130 million tonnes in the back pocket from overachieving on the Kyoto commitment.
+We have as well 130 million tonnes of greenhouse gas in the back pocket from overachieving on the Kyoto commitment – quite within the rules but somehow off limits apparently.

 “In 2014 the Government allocated $2.55 billion to provide for purchasing in the Emissions Reduction Fund.
 Activities supported through the Emissions Reduction Fund provide important environmental, economic, social and cultural benefits for farmers, businesses, landholders, Indigenous Australians and others.